 Recently named one of the Top 50 Travel Blogs in the world, we are champions of exploring the great outdoors, seeking out hidden gems, and unearthing the goodness within reach of our home here in the Southeast.
-We believe in stepping out of the comforts of a regularly-scheduled life, and tuning into an extraordinary adventure– with the entire family in tow.
+We’re encouraging families to step out of the comforts of a regularly scheduled life, and tune into an extraordinary adventure.
 We also encourage dating your someone-special, and never, ever waiting to open that expensive bottle of wine because every day should be celebrated.

 After 18 years in software development, Lesli bailed on the corporate scene.
 She now serves as the Family Travel Ambassador for Georgia, and freelances for several publications in addition to writing here.
 When she’s not traveling, she’s hiking in the mountains or checking out Atlanta’s culinary scene, whiskey in hand.

 Lesli has two kiddos (Cooper and Elliot) and two bonus teens, and she’s happily married to her soul mate.

 Sue Rodman, Managing Editor & Business Development, is a mother of three boys, a PR professional, writer, and ice cream lover.
 For eight years, Sue published an award winning family travel blog called Field Trips with Sue, and produced a TV segment with the same name on CBS Better Mornings Atlanta.
 In Sept.
 2016 Field Trips with Sue merged with 365 Atlanta Family.